 <assert-is expression="payload_response.statusCode='200'" type="integer"/> <assert-less expression="payload_response.metrics.latency" value="350"/> <assert-less expression="payload_response.metrics.fetch" value="300"/> <assert-less expression="payload_response.metrics.overall" value="650"/>

-- If you look carefully you’ll see that is it straightforward.
-Confirm the status code is 200, and make sure the latency, fetch (download), and overall timing is below those numbers (in milliseconds).
+- Confirm that the status code is 200, and make sure the latency, fetch (download), and overall timing is below those numbers (in milliseconds).
 Those are numbers we suggest, but you should adjust as you see fit.

 - Run the test to confirm it works.